Gerrydh/C-S-Exercises/README.md

 1. ### Week 2 -29-01-2018 to 04-02-2018

-   *Fibonacci Forname/Surname exercise*
+   *Fibonacci Surname exercise*

-   This excerise was to find the fibonacci number for the value of the first letters of my first and last names (G+H or
+   This excerise was to find the fibonacci number for the sum of the values of the first and last letters of my surname

 1. ### Week 3 -05-02-2018 to 11-02-2018